 When David moved in 1969 to the homeland of Cornwall the blueberry and camellia businesses grew and flourished under the different managements in the form of his son Jeremy, daughter Jennifer and her son David Jnr.
-Now the land is owned by Jeremy Trehane but the blueberry PYO business has been handed on to Josh & Dan Benson.
+Nowadays the land is owned by Jeremy Trehane but the Blueberry PYO business has been handed on to Josh & Dan Benson.

-NEW FOR 2018!
+NEW FOR 2019!

 There are eight different varieties in the plantation.
 These were the best and latest varieties in 1964 when they were planted.
 Now only one of these, ‘Bluecrop’ is still widely available in the shops.
 As the supermarkets have come to dominate the trade most of the other varieties have been rejected on grounds of firmness, uniformity, shelf life or shape.
 As a result we, and you are left with some of the tastiest, most characterful and distinctive blueberries to be found anywhere!
 There are varieties to suit every taste as one thing we’ve learned over the years is everyone’s tastes buds are different!